How do property auctions work?

 The buying process

-The buying process does differ slightly between auction and the more mainstream way.
+The buying process for auction properties does differ slightly to the more mainstream way.
 Here’s a quick overview of the buying process at auction:

 - As a buyer, you should also visit the property and commission any surveys before the auction date.